peterjc/thapbi-pict/database/README.rst

   ``database/Phytophthora_ITS1_curated.fasta``.
 This is sorted by sequence.
   Examples sharing the same trimmed sequence are recorded as a single record with multiple semi-colon separated *accession genus species* entries.
+  Sadly many published sequences are missing the first 32bp which our default primers would amplify, namely ``TTTCCGTAGGTGAACCTGCGGAAGGATCATTA``.
+This has been assumed and added to the FASTA in lower case as needed - at the time of writing no exceptions are known.

 - NCBI *Peronosporales* (including *Phytophthora*) at genus level, file ``database/2019-04-03-ITS_Peronosporales_16394.fasta`` with 16394